-- The nature and extent of the proposed work. - Any change in the number of assisted units, change in bedroom sizes, or other change that might impact a household's ability to reoccupy the property. - Any reduction of units that have been vacant for more than 24 months. - Plans to partner with an entity other than an affiliate of the PHA, and if so, whether that partner will have an ownership interest.
+- Any change in the number of assisted units, change in bedroom sizes, or other change that might impact a household's ability to re-occupy the property. - Any reduction of units that have been vacant for more than 24 months. - Plans to partner with an entity other than an affiliate of the PHA, and if so, whether that partner will have an ownership interest.